Small-scale project management: Adopting an agile approach

 At the completion of each iteration the project team might be required to use a simple tool such as a SWOT analysis as a risk register which captures both positive and negative risk attributes.
-After prioritising this list the top three on the positive and negative categories on the risk register then become the actions for the next "time box".
+After prioritizing this list the top three on the positive and negative categories on the risk register then become the actions for the next "time box".
 Risks can be dealt with following a simple mantra of "avoid/transfer/mitigate/enhance".
 In this way 'risk becomes the a structuring tool that keeps the project agile.

 Application

 A template for a simple set of tools which are the optimum required for the management of a small-scale project would include: